IconEnglish

 PNEUPARTS.COM

-When you start connecting a pneumatic system, you quickly come to an important consideration: connecting a solenoid valve.
-A properly functioning pneumatic valve is important for efficient operation of a pneumatic system.
+When you are going to connect a pneumatic system, you quickly come to an important point of attention: connecting a solenoid valve.
+A well-functioning pneumatic valve is important for the efficient operation of a pneumatic system.

-At Pneuparts, we are happy to help you get started with expert advice on how to connect a solenoid valve.
-In this knowledge article, we explain all about the connection, practical tips and what to look out for when connecting a solenoid valve.
+At Pneuparts, we are happy to help you on your way with expert advice on how to connect a solenoid valve .
+In this knowledge article, we explain everything about the connection, practical tips and what to look out for when connecting a solenoid valve.

 What is a solenoid valve and why are they important?

-A solenoid valve is also called electrically operated valve.
-Pneumatic solenoid valves are activated the moment electric current is put into the coil of a solenoid.
+A solenoid valve is also called an electrically operated valve .
+Pneumatic solenoid valves are activated the moment electrical current is introduced into the coil of a solenoid.
 This creates an electromagnetic field around the coil.

-This magnetic field allows the solenoid coil to move and causes the valve's valve to open or close.
-Valves are therefore perfect for quickly passing, blocking or directing water, air or oil through.
-Solenoid valves are used to control pneumatic cylinders, among other things.
+This magnetic field allows the solenoid coil to move and allows the valve of the valve to open or close.
+The valves are therefore perfect for quickly allowing water, air or oil to flow through, block or direct.
+Solenoid valves are used, among other things, to control pneumatic cylinders.

 One of the main advantages of solenoid valves is their versatility.
-They are available in different sizes and controls, making them suitable for a wide range of applications.
+They are available in a variety of sizes and controls, ensuring that they are suitable for a wide range of applications.

 Solenoid valves: this is how they work in practice

-A solenoid valve consists of two main components:
+A solenoid valve consists of two main parts:

 • A solenoid

-A solenoid is a coil composed of copper wire wrapped around a hollow cylinder.
-When current passes through the wire, a magnetic field is created around it.
+A solenoid is a coil made of copper wire, wound around a hollow cylinder.
+When current passes through the wire, a magnetic field is created all around.
 The strength of the magnetic field depends on the current flowing through the coil.

-The solenoid is responsible for valve operation.
-In contrast, the valve body is responsible for controlling the fluid/air flow.
+The solenoid is responsible for the functioning of the valve.
+In contrast, the valve body is responsible for controlling the liquid/airflow.

-A valve body consists of an inlet port, an outlet port and a flow passage connecting the two.
+A valve body consists of an inlet port, an outlet port, and a flow passage that connects the two.
 Depending on the type of valve, this can also be 2 exhaust ports or 2 flow passages.

-Important steps in connecting a solenoid valve to an air connection
+Important steps when connecting a solenoid valve to an air connection

-Connecting a solenoid valve requires attention to detail and the use of proper technique.
-Here are some steps and points of interest:
+Connecting a solenoid valve requires attention to detail and the use of the right technique.
+Here are some steps and points to consider:

 Step 1: Attach the air connection

-Make sure the location where the air enters is connected to the correct port on the solenoid valve.
-Use the arrow on the valve body to determine which direction the air flow should be.
+Make sure that the place where the air enters is connected to the correct port of the solenoid valve.
+Use the arrow on the valve body to determine which direction the airflow should be.

 Step 2: Connect the outlet

-The outlet port of the solenoid valve is where the air is discharged again.
+The exhaust port of the solenoid valve is the place where the air is discharged again.
 Connect this port to the appropriate outlet.

 Step 3: Electricity

-Connect the solenoid valve to an appropriate electrical supply, often with a connector or by turning the connection screw.
+Connect the solenoid valve to a suitable electrical supply, often with a connector or by turning the connection screw.

 Step 4: Check